Cavan1Ed1s0n/FaceRecog/README.md

 + create an Ingress available at: http://face.<PROJECT_ID>.nip.io once the LB IP is allocated

+Notes:
-Notes: Cloud Build IAM: gcloud builds submit uses Cloud Build service account (PROJECT_NUMBER@cloudbuild.gserviceaccount.com).
++ Cloud Build IAM: gcloud builds submit uses Cloud Build service account (PROJECT_NUMBER@cloudbuild.gserviceaccount.com).
 Ensure this service account has roles/artifactregistry.writer for the Artifact Registry repo.
 If push fails, grant that role in IAM.

++ The face search functionality uses pgvector, which performs similarity search based on 'distance' metric between facial feature embeddings.
+Smaller distance (closer to 0) means the two faces are more similar.
++ The optimal threshold to match face embeddings can vary depending on the model used for feature extraction.